AbhishekJoshi236/Amazon.com-Home-Page/README.md

 ## About

-This project is a recreation of the home page of Amazon.com using HTML, CSS, and JavaScript.
+This project is a recreation of the home page of Amazon.com using HTML and CSS.
 It aims to showcase my web development skills and provide an interactive user experience similar to the actual Amazon.com website.

 ## Live Demo